Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You can choose to replace RV wall panels with Adzel, which you can find through RV supply stores.

 Vinyl wall panels are more common for exterior RV applications, but you can find some products in 4′ x 8′ sheets for interior use at some home improvement stores.
+This is the very same material that vinyl records are made of.

-The biggest benefits of vinyl are that the material is 100-percent waterproof and lightweight.
+The biggest benefits of vinyl are that the material is 100 percent waterproof and lightweight.
 However, the material isn’t durable over time, as it dries out and can crack from bumps and vibrations during travel.

 The benefits of using plywood are its strength and rigidity.
 Plus, it allows you to hang lots of decorative items anywhere you like on your RV walls.

-HDF (High Density Fiberboard)
+HDF (High-Density Fiberboard)

 HDF is possibly the most common material recreational vehicle manufacturers use to panel RV interiors.